Azure/iot-edge-v1/doc/sample_ble.md

   2. A logger module for producing message broker diagnostics.
   3. An identity mapping module for translating between BLE device MAC addresses and Azure IoT Hub device identities.
-  4. An IoT Hub HTTP module for uploading BLE telemetry data and for receiving device commands from the Azure IoT Hub.
+  4. An IoT Hub module for uploading BLE telemetry data and for receiving device commands from the Azure IoT Hub.
   5. A BLE Printer module that interprets telemetry from the Texas Instruments SensorTag device and prints formatted data to the console.